 Strikingly unusual and surprisingly elegant, the Cornish Rex cat is a curly-coated cat breed with a reputation for being an active, sociable member of the family.
 These cats are the result of a natural mutation in the 1950s in Cornwall, England, but today are a popular cat breed in the United States.

-At first glance, you’ll likely notice the large, wide-set ears and egg-shaped face of this breed before taking in the unusually arched back, narrow waist, and long limbs that make this cat the “greyhound” of the feline family.
+At first glance, you’ll likely notice the large, wide-set ears and egg-shaped face of this breed before taking in the unusually arched back, narrow waist, and long limbs that make this cat the so-called greyhound of the feline family.
 Adding to the almost whimsical look of the Cornish Rex is its trademark curly fur, arranged in tight rows along its svelte body.
-Unforgettable in appearance, these unique cats are a delightful companion that proves to be easy-going in today's fast-paced households.
+Unforgettable in appearance, these unique cats are delightful companions that prove to be easy-going in today's fast-paced households.

 Length: 6 to 10 pounds